GS-GauravSingh/React-Learning/11_React_Router/Notes.md

 #### Syntax of ```<NavLink>```:
 ```
-<NavLink to="/path">Link Text</NavLink>
+<NavLink to="/path"> Link Text </NavLink>
 ```

 Here's a breakdown of the syntax:
 1. ```<NavLink>```: This is the component provided by React Router for creating navigation links.
-2. to="/path": This attribute specifies the path that the link should navigate to when clicked.
+2. `to`="/path": This attribute specifies the path that the link should navigate to when clicked.
 It defines the URL destination.
+You should replace "/path" with the actual path you want the link to navigate to.

 3. Link Text: This is the text or content that will be displayed as the clickable link.

 #### Important Properties (Props)